 We like to call it "Right Way" roofs versus "Wrong Way" roofs.
 99.999% of all metal roofs on any type of building run vertically with the ribs running from the ridge to the gutter line.
-Vertical roofs are almost always a must in the wet NW to properly shed rain and to avoid damming from snow and tree debris.
+Vertical roofs are almost always a must in the wet NW to properly shed rain and to avoid damming from snow and tree debris and most importantly, to not leak.
 Vertical is a stronger option as purlins are added to turn the sheeting the right way.
 Vertical is the only way we suggest installing metal roofs in almost all situations.
 Horizontal roofs run the ribs from gable to gable.
 In order to shed rain, we must put a slight slope on the roof to one end or the other.
 Putting a slope on the roof also greatly weakens the structure overall as snow loads will not distribute evenly.
 The weight will always push towards the lower end.
 Horizontal roofs will not shed tree debris which will cause damming and will eventually cause leaks.
+Even without any trees around, horizontal roofs are prone to leaking.
+Especially on units over 30' long.
 There are certain situations where the horizontal roof may benefit you feeding the rain runoff a certain way.
 But in order to get the same strength as a Vertical roof pound for pound, it takes more upgrades to account for the slight slope which can cost you more overall.
 The base structure may be less, but it is a weaker design.

 Why is the sizing different on Vertical versus Horizontal?

 Vertical roofs do not come standard with gable end overhangs, so the overall roof length is the same as the frame length.
 A 12x20 Vertical roof building will be a 12x20 frame size as well.
 12x25 Vertical roof is a 12x25 frame size.